+Plaintiff's only stated basis for his motion is that the Court ruled against him in this case.
 The Court finds that no reasonable person would believe that the undersigned's previous rulings implicate the level of "deep-seated favoritism or antagonism" that would make recusal proper.
 Knowing all of the relevant facts, no reasonable person could harbor doubts about the undersigned's impartiality.
-Because the undersigned has a duty to sit and hear this case where there is no legitimate reason for recusal, Plaintiff's request for the undersigned to recuse is denied.
+Because the undersigned has a duty to sit and hear this case where there is no legitimate reason for recusal, Plaintiff's assertion that the undersigned should have recused himself is rejected.

-IT IS THEREFORE ORDERED BY THE COURT that Plaintiff's Motion to Recuse (Doc.
-8) is denied.
+IT IS THEREFORE ORDERED THAT Plaintiff's Motion for Recusal (Doc.
+16) is denied.